osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

 specification and the steps in this section, you can create a minimal data ingress OMF application.
 More advanced example applications can be found in the OMF samples.

-To speed the development process, it is recommended that all of the following products be installed on your computer and on the computers in the same Windows Domain.
-Also, ensure you have sufficient access rights.

-Note that this topic demonstrates the basic OMF application development process, and not the administrative aspects of configuring and securing the entire solution you build using OSIsoft PI System.

 Development Environment
 -----------------------